dexterBEN/GameBoard/README.md

 ## Stack and Architecture
 The front is built with Flutter and hosted with Firebase.
-The back is built with Spring-boot and hosted on VM-linux (Maybe on App-engine later).
+The back is built with Spring-boot and hosted with app-engine.
 The BDD is Firestore for User, Images, Comment and MySQL for GameSheet, Studio (running on docker containers for this one).
 Using Swagger for the documentation.